 We can minimize the variance relative to a benchmark-that is, minimize tracking error.
 To be concrete, let's assume that the benchmark is the S&P 500 with the asset name of "spx".

-The benchmark needs to be in the variance matrix.
-If it isn't and you have the weights of the constituents, refer to page 112.
 The benchmark need not be in the price vector unless trading the benchmark is allowed (via the bench.trade argument).

 A simple version of minimizing the tracking error is: